pulumi/docs/pulumi-hugo/themes/default/content/product/internal-developer-platforms.md

         - title: Pulumi IaC
           description: Utilize open-source IaC in TypeScript/JavaScript, Python, Go, C#, Java, and YAML.
 Build and distribute reusable infrastructure components for 150+ cloud & SaaS providers, supporting modern and cloud-native architectures.
         - title: Pulumi Developer Portal
-          description: Distribute standard private templates through an out-of-the-box service catalog, which developers can browse and deploy from using the Pulumi Cloud console.
+          description: Distribute standard private templates through an out-of-the-box Service Catalog experience, which developers can browse and deploy from using the Pulumi Cloud console.
 API integration with your VCS, Pulumi Deployments, CI/CD, and more.
         - title: Backstage Plugin
           description: Enable developers to browse, deploy, and monitor Pulumi infrastructure deployments from an existing Backstage portal.
 Use the plugin to integrate Backstage with Pulumi Developer Portal, where your private infrastructure templates are hosted.